Codeception/codeception.github.com/_posts/2017-05-22-codeception-2-3.markdown

 ---

-P.S.
-Codeception is seeking for Symfony module maintainer.
+P.S. **Codeception is seeking for Symfony module maintainer**.
 If you use Codeception with Symfony and you'd like to improve it, please contact us at `team@codeception.com`.
 Maintainer responsibilities are: review issues, pull requests, update symfony demo app and so on.
 Take a part in project development and make open source brighter!